RodZill4/material-maker/material_maker/doc/node_3d_sdf_transforms_scale.rst

 Inputs
 ::::::

-The **Scale** node accepts an input in 3D signed distance function format.
+The **Scale** node accepts one or more inputs in 3D signed distance function format.

 Outputs
 :::::::

-The **Scale** node generates a signed distance function of the scaled input shape.
+The **Scale** node generates signed distance functions of the scaled input shapes.

 Parameters
 ::::::::::